 There are two required texts, one recommended text, and additional required supplemental materials.
-One required text, Research Methods for the Behavioral Sciences (6th ed.), will guide your learning journey regarding research methods.
-These materials include an electronic version of the book's chapters (printable) and supplemental learning materials (PowerPoint slides, tutorials, etc.) and quizzes.
-You must register your access code with Cengage within two-weeks of the first day of class.
-You will be able to access these material through Bb after you register your access code.
+One required text, Research Methods for the Behavioral Sciences (5th ed.), will guide your learning journey regarding research methods.
+These materials include an electronic version of the book's chapters (printable) and supplemental learning materials (PowerPoint slides, tutorials, etc.) and homework.
+You must register your access code with Cengage within two weeks of the first day of class.
+You will be able to access the materials through Canvas after you register your access code.
 Communication is essential if research is to be used and there is an expected writing style for educational and social science researchers.
 Therefore, one required text and one recommended text will help you to effectively communicate with social scientists and others who will read your work.

-Required Texts and Materials
+Required Textbooks and Materials